Terry Collins

 Terry Lee Collins (born May 27, 1949) is an American former professional baseball manager.
-He managed the Houston Astros, the Anaheim Angels and New York Mets in Major League Baseball and the Orix Buffaloes of Nippon Professional Baseball.
-He currently serves as a baseball analyst for Mets programming on SNY.
+He managed the Houston Astros, the Anaheim Angels and New York Mets in Major League Baseball (MLB) and the Orix Buffaloes of Nippon Professional Baseball (NPB).
+He currently serves as a baseball analyst for Mets programming on SNY and as a front office consultant for the Miami Marlins.

 A former Minor League Baseball shortstop, Collins managed the Albuquerque Dukes of the Pacific Coast League and the Buffalo Bisons of the International League at the minor league level, and the Duluth Huskies of the Northwoods League at the summer collegiate league level.
 In 1994, he made his MLB managerial debut with the Houston Astros.
 He also managed the Anaheim Angels for three years.
 Known as a "feisty and intense manager", Collins had his longest tenure as manager of the New York Mets (his first major league job in a decade), where he led them to their first playoff appearance in nine years in 2015, which resulted in a trip to the 2015 World Series, their first pennant since 2000.

 Since retiring from managing, Collins has worked in the Mets' front office as a special assistant to general managers Sandy Alderson (2018) and Brodie Van Wagenen (2019).
 He also joined Fox Sports as a studio analyst for the network's MLB coverage in 2019.

-College career
+Amateur career

+Collins attended Midland High School in Midland, Michigan where he played on the school's baseball team with Jim Kern.
+He graduated in 1967.

 Collins attended college at Eastern Michigan University from 1968–1971, where he played shortstop.
 In each of the four years he attended Eastern Michigan, Collins led the team in steals.
 He was on the Eastern Michigan team that won the NAIA national championship in 1971, at which he won the honor of Outstanding Defensive Player of the Tournament.
 Collins was inducted into the Eastern Michigan University Athletic Hall of Fame in 1994.